-Medicare is a health insurance program provided by the federal government.
-Medicare is provided for individuals who are 65 and older, as well as younger people with disabilities or end-stage renal disease.
+Medicare is a health insurance program provided by the federal government and is available for individuals who are 65 and older, as well as younger people with disabilities or end-stage renal disease.

 As we mentioned above, an individual who qualifies for Medicare if he or she is 65 or older.
 Younger individuals can qualify for Medicare if they are permanently disabled or diagnosed with end-stage renal disease.